-Copying material that was produced by persons other than the thesis author may violate the law of copyright.
+Reproducing material that was produced by persons other than the thesis author may violate the law of copyright, whether or not you have cited it.
 You are personally responsible for ensuring that your thesis complies with Canadian copyright law, and the cIRcle license requires that you confirm that you have done so.

 The Faculty of Graduate and Postdoctoral Studies cannot offer legal advice as to whether or not copyright permission is required.

 The UBC Library has information and advice on Citing Elders and Knowledge Keepers.

 Creative Commons licenses are not an alternative or exception to copyright; they are one way for copyright owners to distribute their work within the copyright framework.
 When you submit the final version of your thesis you will be asked some questions to determine the appropriate Creative Commons licence.
 Please see the links below for information:

 Offers to publish your thesis